sunen-chakraborty/Deepfake-Detection-via-Multi-Domian-CNNs/README.md

 ### Train and Evaluation

 Train your model and save the best model with minimum validation loss.
 You can load this model for further evaluation or inference.
+Inside the folder **model_notebooks** there are two folders:
+1. **proposed_models** contains notebook of models related to the training and evaluation of the proposed dual-branch CNNs.
+2. **ablation_experiments** contains notebook of single-branch CNNs used for ablation experiments.

 ## Results Visualization